 Property is an easy 10-minute walk from the ferry, less than a 10-minute walk to Centennial Beach (a long, lovely beach with sunset views).
-There’s easy access to hiking trails through the woods and to the Atlantic side of the island (a 20-minute walk).
+There is easy access to hiking trails through the woods and to the Atlantic side of the island (a 20-minute walk).

 Rental is from Saturday (check-in time 3 p.m.) to Saturday (check-out time 11 a.m.).
-No partial weeks. $875/week.
+No partial weeks. $880/week.
 Cost of rental is lower the longer you stay.
 Come and stay awhile!

 A surprisingly large proportion of year-round residents are artists and writers and musicians.
 In the summer months, visual artists open their studios regularly to visitors.
-The island’s cooperative art gallery has constantly changing shows of island artists.
+The island has two art galleries, featuring Maine artists.
 The two Maine regiment buildings on the island host regular summer concerts and pancake breakfasts.
 There are many lively annual summer events, more than any one person could enjoy.
-Peaks is home to the world’s only Umbrella Cover Museum.
+Peaks is home to the only Umbrella Cover Museum in the world.

 In addition, there are several good restaurants, a coffee shop, a well-stocked general store (with good selections of wines and beers), a laundromat, an excellent small library and community center (that shows free movies Saturday night), and a fine bike rental shop.
-There’s also a health center, three active churches, and summer yard sales around every corner.
+You will also find a health center here, three active churches, and summer yard sales around every corner.

-Across the bay, Portland is a thriving town, with Amtrak, bus and air service, an excellent museum, first-rate restaurants and coffee shops, movie theatres, galleries, day-trips on schooners, whale-watching expeditions, interesting shops in the Old Port, and entertainment for young and old.
+Across the bay, Portland is a thriving town, with Amtrak, bus and air service, an excellent museum, first-rate restaurants and coffee shops, movie theaters, galleries, day-trips on schooners, whale-watching expeditions, interesting shops in the Old Port, and entertainment for young and old.
 Freeport, home to L.L.
-Bean’s and many other outlet stores, is a 20-minute drive away.
+Bean and many other outlet stores, is a 20-minute drive away.